Past Event: Sustainability in Practice Boston 2025

 - Achieving net-zero carbon in buildings

-This complimentary day-long event features multiple networking opportunities, thought-provoking discussions, and culminates with a cocktail reception to cap off the program.
+This day-long event featured multiple networking opportunities, thought-provoking discussions, and concluded with a cocktail reception to cap off the program.

 Earn up to 5.25 AIA LU/HSW